Automorphisms and monomorphisms of direct products of virtually solvable minimax groups: Finitely generated virtually solvable minimax groups

-For completeness, we also provide such an example among the non-nilpotent torsion-free polycyclic groups.
-This counterexample will return in Section~\ref{subsec:twistedConjugacy}, where it will serve as a counterexample for a Reidemeister number formula. \begin{example} Consider the torsion-free polycyclic group
+We now construct an analogous non-nilpotent torsion-free polycyclic counterexample.
+In addition to extending the preceding phenomenon beyond the nilpotent case, this example will play a second role in Subsection~\ref{subsec:twistedConjugacy}, where it yields a counterexample to a Reidemeister number formula.